 I breathe deep to lean in.

 Will shame ever stop suffocating me?
 Leading me?
 Right into the hands of the ones I know will treat me “as deserved” – or so the lies I can’t seem to stop tend to go.
 I wonder how many other women wander the streets sometimes, thinking that maybe they belong with pimps and John’s.
-Does anyone else find themselves inching along that line, believing that they’re worth nothing but the dirty money passed around filthy men’s hands?
+Does anyone else find themselves inching along that line, believing that they’re worth nothing more than the dirty money passed around filthy men’s hands?
 Hands that vie for the atrocious relief of their own brokenness, by tearing up your body, your soul?

 How did I get here?